PaceGG/Python-Global-vars-lib/README.md

 ### `get(name)`

-Retrieve a global variable from the `glovar.json` file for the current user path.
+Retrieve a global variable from the `glovar.json` file for the current var_file.

 **Args:**